SimonChabrier/FrontEnd_VideoStreamAndCapture/README.md

 Currently the script allows you :

+- select your phone or deskstop cam in list of devices available.
 - start or stop the stream from your camera.
 - take a capture that is displayed on the page.
 - delete the capture and do as much as you want.